 - Orange rinds are high in d-Limonene.
 The essential oil ISN’T safe for cats, but if you place the rinds in a mesh bag and hang them around the bottom branches, your cats will avoid the unpleasant smell while staying safe.

 How to Keep Cats Out of the Christmas Tree: General Safety

 Keeping cats out of Christmas trees feels exhausting.
 Non-pet people come up with plenty of suggestions.
 (For instance – switching from a real tree to an artificial tree.
 Let me assure you that doesn’t make one bit of difference) You don’t want to lose a precious ornament, but you also want your cat to stay safe.

 So look into securing the tree to the wall or ceiling.
 If you’ve ever had a tree topple onto YOU, you know how heavy they are.
 Imagine that weight coming down on your cat.
 Injuries can result.
 If you have a determined climber, you may need to resign yourself to a table-top tree for safety.
 You’ll still celebrate the holiday but on a smaller scale.

 NEVER use tinsel.
 Tinsel ALWAYS translates to linear foreign bodies.
 Cats can’t resist the shiny, string-like texture.
-You’re better off skipping it.
+So you’re better off skipping it.
 No matter how you keep cats out of Christmas trees, tinsel tends to get throughout the house, and it’s not worth the risk.

 Cats and Holidays

 You don’t want to spend your entire holiday trying to keep your cat out of the Christmas tree.
 It gets exhausting (believe me).
 You may need to resort to keeping a spray bottle or can of coins on hand to startle them as they get close.
 Or you might need to supply an electronic cat toy, so your cat’s too tired to explore the tree.
 Regular playtime also works well as a distraction.